-If you want to download the book version of this blog, so you can wander around with it on your phone or whatever, Amazon are now offering it for £1.99/$2.99.
-They have a special offer on at the moment so if you buy a Kindle book, you get a voucher to get another one free, so that’s even better value.
+If you want to download the book version of this blog, so you can wander around with it on your phone or whatever, Amazon are now offering it for free from about lunchtime on June 3rd and 4th, 2015, for about 48 hours.
+After that it goes back to the usual price of £1.99/$2.99 USD.

 You can read it on a Kindle, iPad, iPhone or PC just by downloading the Kindle App, which is free.
 If you do download the book, it would be great if you could leave a review on the Amazon site.
 Every review helps to build the Austerity community.

 We’re currently in talks regarding a US version of the book, so if you would like to know more about this, or have any topics you would like to see covered, please get in touch.

 We know it’s a trend when every women’s magazine has an article on it.
 The current fashion in taking holidays is therefore the ‘staycation’.
 I am not entirely sure what this means, and whether there’s even a consensus, but reading between the lines, it seems as though it can be one of two things.
 Firstly, it can mean staying in the UK rather than travelling overseas, in order to avoid unnecessary expense or travel hassle, or similar.
 It is not always an economical option, despite what you might expect, as often it can be just as expensive for a family to stay in an undistinguished B and B in a remote part of Dorset as travelling to somewhere more exotic, particularly if you are clued up enough to swap homes with someone overseas.
 The other meaning of the word is to stay at home and go on little trips, seeing and doing a lot of things that you might not have time to engage in normally.
 That is the approach this post is going to take.
 (After reading it, you might also want to look in the Polls category to vote on what your holiday plans might be this year.
 Look in the column on the right of the screen to find it).